 How to Make Homemade Turkey Stock

-Boxed chicken broth works perfectly well in this recipe, but if you want to use all of your turkey, making the broth from scratch is pretty easy and makes an extra flavorful soup.
+Boxed chicken broth works well in this recipe, but if you want to put the turkey carcass to good use, making the broth from scratch is pretty straightforward and makes an extra flavorful soup.

-- Place the leftover turkey carcass, including the neck (discard the organs) in a large pot.
+- Place the leftover turkey carcass in a large pot, including the neck (discard the organs).

 - Add 1 large carrot, 1 onion, and 1 celery rib, each cut into quarters.